splynx/docs/files/en/customer_management/Maps/maps.md

 ![Maps Filter](maps_filter.jpg)

 **Show** - select data to display on the map<br>
-**Partner** - select data to display from clients belonging to a specific partner in your list of partners<br>
+**Partner** - select data to display from customers belonging to a specific partner in your list of partners<br>
-**Location** - select data to display from clients belonging to a specific location in your list of locations<br>
+**Location** - select data to display from customers belonging to a specific location in your list of locations<br>
-**Customer status** - select data to display of clients with a specific status<br>
+**Customer status** - select data to display of customers with a specific status<br>

 ![Maps Legend](maps_legend.jpg)